 Nestled on a low hillock approximately 500m west of the River Barrow, near Carlow Town, is the site of St. Fiacc’s monastery, in the townland of Sleaty or Sleibtach (House near the mountains) County Laois.
 Fiacc was undoubtedly a highly influential figure during the period of transition from Paganism to Christianity on the island.
 He was born to a son of a Prince from the ancient kingdom of Hy-Bairrche, mainly located in the modern day barony of Slievemargy in the Irish midlands.
 This kingdom was associated with the Ui Bairrche family which is a generic form of the surname O’Gorman.
 His mother was said to have been a sister of Dubhtach, the chief bard and brehon of Erin, of whom Fiacc became his apprentice.
 Fiacc was present alongside his master Dubhtach when St. Patrick came to the convention of Tara in 433 A.D.
 It is said that on hearing what Patrick said, both Fiacc and his master were the first to renounced their pagan ways and convert to the new ways of which Patrick preached.

 Patrick converted the Leinster King Laeghaire to Christianity at Tara too, and this set the ball in motion for the seemly rapid adoption of the new religion throughout the country.
-Fiacc was ordained and Patrick is said to have cut off his beard and given him a tonsure, he became the first Ard Espog of Laighen and founded a monastery at Clonmore in Co.
+Fiacc was ordained and Patrick is said to have cut off his beard and given him a tonsure, he became the first Ard Espog of Laighen and founded a monastery near Clonmore (between Clonmore and Aghold on the east of the Slaney) in Co.
 Carlow.
-From here he founded a second monastery on the east bank of the Barrow at a place called Domnach-Fiech, this site was to be the scene of a great tragedy in which over 60 monks died from disease.
-Fiacc received a vision and was accompanied by St. Patrick to place “marked by the boar” on the west side of the river Barrow in Co.
+This monastery on the east bank of the Slaney was called Domnach-Fiech, likely at Killabeg (Healy, 1905, The Life and writings of St. Patrick) was to be the scene of a great tragedy in which over 60 monks died from disease.
+Afterwards Fiacc received a vision and was accompanied by St. Patrick to a place “marked by the boar” on the west side of the river Barrow in Co.
 Laois.
 Here he founded a thriving monastic settlement at Sletty.
 Fiacc is said to have received the Latin alphabet from Patrick and the site here at Sletty may have become one of the first scriptoriums on the island of Ireland.
 Soon afterwards Fiacc was to fall ill and Patrick sent him a horse and chariot from Armagh, on which he could administer as Bishop to the province of Leinster.

 As a learned man and former bard, Fiacc is said to have recorded the “metrical life of St. Patrick” in Irish, a document of undoubted antiquity and of prime importance as the earliest biography of Saint Patrick.
 This consisted of thirty-four verses written in the style of the ancients bards, documenting the life of our patron saint, of which without it we may have never known of St. Patrick’s life.
 One verse aptly reads “Renowned was Saint Patrick through life, And of error he was a dire foe; Hence for ever his name shall be grand Among the nations, as ages shall flow”.
 Fiacc was known for his piety too, and according to Jocelyn of Furness, Scotland, a 12th Century hagiologist (a writer of the lives of saints), St. Fiacc retreated to a cave nearby at Sleaty called Drum-Coblai during the Lenten period for 40 days and nights, bringing five barley loaves mingled with ashes.
 On his return from the cave he would celebrate Easter Mass with his follower at Sletty and he would always bring back a portion of one of the loaves.
 This cave has been identified as the Cave at Clopook approximately 10km to the west of the monastic complex at Sleaty.
 It is said that many pilgrims flocked to Sletty, both for prayer and learning.
 The monastery would have been well poised to cater for such large influxes of people given its proximity to the Barrow a major natural routeway in ancient times.
 Fiacc is said to have died between the years 510-520 A.D living to the ripe old age of 105.
 His only son Fiacre, whom Patrick had ordained priest became abbot at Sletty and it is believed that both are buried together within the monastery there today.